Rights of an accused student who elects to have a disciplinary hearing:

 - A hearing as specified in the Student Code of Conduct and applicable college policy and procedures.

 - Be present throughout the hearing and to hear all information presented against them; (Note: If an accused student elects not to appear, the College will assume that the student is waiving their right to be present and proceed as scheduled in their absence).

 - Present their case through statements, questions, witnesses, and other forms of information/evidence, and to have questions asked of any individual participant in the hearing through the Hearing Committee/Officer(s).

-- A determination of the findings of the Hearing Committee/Officer(s) solely on the basis of the information presented at the hearing.
+- A determination of the findings of the hearing committee or administrative hearing officer solely on the basis of the information presented at the hearing.

 - Access to the college’s hearing audio record in order to prepare an appeal.

-- Receive the discipline finding letter outlining the findings and reasoning of the Hearing Committee/Officer(s) within ten (10) business days of the hearing, barring extenuating circumstances.
+- Receive the discipline finding letter outlining the findings and reasoning of the hearing committee or administrative hearing officer within ten (10) business days of the hearing, barring extenuating circumstances.